 Sometimes, readers like a boost to start putting their feelings into words.
 Here are some questions to spark discussion about the Lola Starke novels and the world of Crescent City.

 Short Stories: Movable Type / The Fix / Parting Shot / Survivors' Pension

-"Movable Type" is published in the Canadian crime writing anthology, AB Negative (Coffin Hop Press, 2015).
+"Movable Type" is published in the Canadian crime writing anthology, AB Negative (Coffin Hop Press, 2015), and was an Arthur Ellis Awards finalist for Best Short Story.
 This story stars Valeria Monteverde, a reporter for the Crescent City Herald, and Lola Starke’s best friend.
 The action in “Movable Type” happens about two weeks prior to the events in Die On Your Feet.

 "The Fix" is published in the inaugural issue of Sleuth Magazine (August 2015).
 Butch Starke, Lola’s father, is the main character in this tale, set in 1910, which also features Nicky Lo, who appears prominently in the Lola Starke novel, In For A Pound.

 "Parting Shot" is published in The Dame Was Trouble (Coffin Hop Press, 2018), an anthology of Canadian women crime writers, edited by a team of women, in acknowledgement of The Year of Publishing Women.
 This short story focuses on a particular member of the powerful Wu family, introduced in Devil Take the Hindmost.